 “The Meaning of Matthew” will share the story of Matthew’s life and death and address the ways the world continues to be affected by his murder.

 Shepard travels around the country speaking to people and communities about what they can do to encourage acceptance, regardless of race, religion, ethnicity, sex, gender identity or sexual orientation.

-The Eliminate Hate Week lecture is hosted by the LGBT Center, IMPACT, the Women’s Center, the Office of Institutional Diversity, the Residence Hall Association, the President’s Commission on Diversity, the Center for Excellence in Teaching and Learning and South Central MN Pride, Inc.
+The Eliminate Hate Week lecture is hosted by the LGBT Center, Student Events Team, the Women’s Center, the Office of Institutional Diversity, the Residence Hall Association, the President’s Commission on Diversity, the Center for Excellence in Teaching and Learning and South Central MN Pride, Inc.

 Those who want more information may visit the Matthew Shepard Foundation website.